cspnms/MSchunker/README.md

-Of course — here is the entire README.md as ONE single copy-paste code block, already complete, already formatted, nothing else needed.

-You can paste this exactly into your GitHub README.md file.

-⸻

 #  SmartChunk – Intelligent Text Chunking for LLMs

 **SmartChunk** is a lightweight, structure-aware, and deterministic text chunker designed for modern LLM pipelines.